GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/genesys-email-flow/index.md

 `terraform destroy --auto-approve`

-At this point, if you have followed all of the steps properly you should now be able to login into your Genesys org and see all of your queues, integration, data action, email archy flow, email domains and routes created.
+At this point, if you have followed all of the steps properly you should now be able to login into your Genesys org and see all of your queues, integration, data action, email architect flow, email domains and routes created.

 # Post-Deployment
 This is the end of the setup for this blueprint.
-If you followed all three components steps of this blueprint (train the classifier in `components/aws-comprehend`, create the classifier lambda in `aws-classifier-lambda`, and created the genesys objects in `components/genesys-email-flow`) you should now be able to send email to your classifier and route the email to the appropriate queue.
+If you followed all three components steps of this blueprint (train the classifier in `components/aws-comprehend`, create the classifier lambda in `aws-classifier-lambda`, and create the genesys objects in `components/genesys-email-flow`) you should now be able to send email to your classifier and route the email to the appropriate queue.
 The email that I have been testing will send the user's email to the `IRA` queue:

 ```
 1. Can I rollover my existing 401K to my IRA.